-Why do we do this?
-CU researchers are energized by meaningful and novel research.
+Our Purpose: CU researchers are energized by meaningful and novel research.
 Faculty members are expected to conduct research or develop creative arts.
 Strengthening links to industry and business partners provides funding for relevant projects for faculty and students and helps define new areas of study that are relevant to our changing world.

 Let the Office of Industry Collaboration help connect you to the CU-Boulder resource of interest.

-contact us to send us an inquiry specifying your needs or
+Contact us to send us an inquiry specifying your needs or

 explore the CU-Boulder website on your own, or

 use VIVO, a searchable CU-Boulder database - Research and Expertise Across CU-Boulder